Inactivation of Admission

 - Application fees submitted as part of an application process that is later cancelled are nonrefundable.

 - Documents submitted as part of an application process that is later cancelled remain the property of UTSA.

-- Students who cancel their admission after attending an Orientation session will still remain responsible for the payment of all orientation fees and charges they incurred.
+- Students who cancel their admission after attending an Orientation session remain responsible for the payment of all orientation fees and charges they incurred.

 - Any outstanding financial obligations to UTSA incurred prior to cancellation of admission remain in effect after cancellation of admission.

 - If any financial aid has been awarded or disbursed in good faith prior to the cancellation, the student, or the parent or guardian of a minor student, must immediately contact the One Stop Enrollment Center to discuss next steps.